All Episodes

 Hey, it started with some conservatives, but then if you take the last 20 cases, it's 99.9% liberals.

-Is this just because it's uh mostly in show business or broadcasting where you tend to have mostly liberals?
+Is this just because it's mostly in show business or broadcasting where you tend to have mostly liberals?

 Yeah, I think so.

-I I think you're definitely right.
+I think you're definitely right.

-I mean, everyone is ashamed of this kind of behavior, but then when you're a prominent member of a political party that champions itself as the party of women that you know, we have policies that advocate better for women.
+But then when you are a prominent member of a political party that champions itself as the party of women, that, you know, we have policies that advocate better for women.

 I believe that.